BA/BS in Education (co-major)

 - The student and advisor complete the major advising worksheet along with a one page description of the program of study the student hopes to pursue.
 Students who declare a major in Education must submit their plan to the Undergraduate Committee by the following semester's add/drop deadline.

 The core requirements are designed to focus on scholarship, research, and practice in the field of education.
 To gain a broad understanding in the field of education, students will take at least one course in each of these fields.
-The following courses are pre-approved as meeting the core requirements; further courses may also be considered by the Undergraduate Committee.
+The following courses are pre-approved as meeting the core requirements; students may also submit additional courses for consideration by the Undergraduate Committee.

 Cognitive and Social Development